-- 1. Display a clear link between the specific project activities and the proposed budget items.
-The budget should not contain items that are not supported by the proposal narrative. - 2.
-Include funds to attend OVW-sponsored TTA in the amount of \$12,000 for applicants located in the 48 contiguous states and \$18,000 for applicants located in the territories, Hawaii, and Alaska.
-This amount is for the entire 36 months and NOT per year.
-Applicants also may budget expenses in excess of the required amount if they are aware of relevant non-OVW sponsored conferences or training for which they would like permission to use grant funds to support staff/project partner attendance. - 3.
-Include funds to pay attorneys providing legal services to victims of domestic violence, dating violence, sexual assault, or stalking as either staff of the lead applicant or project partner, or through a contract to provide legal services to victims served by the project. - 4.
-Include funds for court/litigation costs for clients who cannot afford to pay those costs (e.g., filing fees and other applicable court costs). - Include funds or describe other resources available to the applicant to ensure access for individuals with disabilities,
+1. Display a clear link between the specific project activities and the proposed budget items.
+The budget should not contain items that are not supported by the proposal narrative.
+Include funds to attend OVW-sponsored TTA in the amount of \$7,500 for projects proposed for 36 months and \$2,500 for projects proposed for 24 months.
+This amount is for the entire project period and NOT per year.
+Applicants also may budget expenses in excess of the required amount if they are aware of relevant non-OVW

-- Deaf/hard of hearing individuals, and persons with limited English proficiency.
-See Accessibility under Federal Award Administration Information for more information. - 6.
+- sponsored conferences or training for which they would like permission to use grant funds to support staff/project partner attendance. - 3.
+Reflect all costs related to implementing the proposed project and include basis for computation for all costs. - 4.
+Provide an explanation of proposed expenses that is detailed, complete, reasonable, and within establish limits. - 5.
+Exclude any unrelated or out-of-scope costs for the proposed project. - Include funds or describe other resources available to the applicant to ensure access for individuals with disabilities, Deaf/hard of hearing individuals, and persons with limited English proficiency.
+See Accessibility under Federal Award Administration Information for more information. - 7.
 Compensate all project partners for their full level of effort, unless otherwise stated in the MOU.
-For more information on compensating project partners, see the sample Budget Detail Worksheet on the OVW website. - 7.
+For more information on compensating project partners, see the sample Budget Detail Worksheet on the OVW website. - 8.
 Distinguish clearly between subawards and contracts in allocating any grant funds to other entities.
 Pursuant to 2 C.F.R. § 200.331, a subaward is for the purpose of carrying out a portion of the federal award, such as compensating an MOU partner, and a contract is for the purpose of obtaining goods and services for the grantee's own use.
 The substance of the relationship is more important than the form of the agreement in determining whether the recipient of the pass-through funds is a subrecipient or a contractor.
 The awarding and monitoring of contracts must follow the recipient's documented procurement procedures, including full and open competition, pursuant to the procurement standards and monitoring requirements in 2 C.F.R. §§ 200.317-200.327 & 200.329.
 The issuance and monitoring of subawards must meet the requirements of 2 C.F.R. § 200.332, which includes oversight of subrecipient/partner spending and monitoring performance measures and outcomes attributable to grant funds.
 For more information, see the sample Budget Detail Worksheet and the Solicitation Companion Guide on the OVW website.